 - The Ghost: Only ever mentioned in the beginning of the manga and never again.
 Yet.

 - Playing with Fire: His Quirk is to breathe fire.

-- Punny Name: "Hisashi" comes from the japanese term "Hisashiburi", something said to people you haven't seen for a long time, reflecting his situation in the manga.
+- Punny Name: In the databook, it's revealed his name is Hisashi, a pun on hisashiburi - which translates as "it's been a while", something you say to people you have not seen in a long time, reflecting his situation in the manga.

 - An Ice Person: Her Quirk and the reason Endeavor had any sort of interest in her.

 - Arranged Marriage: How she became Endeavor's wife.
 She was not a willing party.

 - Broken Bird: Forced to marry a horrible person like Endeavor due to his power and wealth and then have about four children so Endeavor could get his perfect successor, whereupon she was forced to defend her son from his abusive training regimen.
 When her sanity broke, resulting in Shouto's scarring, Endeavor chucked her into a mental institution.

 - Easily Forgiven: Played with.
 Despite her horrible past with Endeavor, Rei has expressed interest in reconciling with him and even defends him when Natsuo claims Endeavor doesn't care at all about their family.
 However, she notes that she's still far too scared to meet him face-to-face and it's heavily implied it's only because of his recent The Atoner shift that she's willing to do so.